 Standing in a grassy field in the Wiltshire countryside, Stonehenge is seemingly in the middle of nowhere.
 But getting here is easy – from London’s Waterloo station, it’s just an hour and 24 minutes to Salisbury followed by a short bus ride from the Salisbury train station.
 The bus is located right outside the station and comes every hour on the off season and every half hour on the peak season.
 Tickets can be purchased locally or online 24 hours in advance.

-The trains from London to Salisbury are operated by the South Western trains.
-Although they are not high-speed trains, they offer a comfortable ride with on board resources, such as, food services and quiet zones.
 There are two direct trains per hour and the travel time is approximately 1 hour and 20 minutes.
-The ticket prices range from $60 to $102.
+The ticket prices range from $60 to $102 but can vary depending on season and demand.

 While in Salisbury, Visit the Salisbury Cathedral